Musical Instruments

 They are pouring in from all quarters of the country on cars and other vehicles, each containing a rustic musician, who ‘welted away’ on an old fiddle, a flute, and sometimes a penny whistle, amid the most tremendous cheering.

-What appears to be a reference to a Robert Clarke penny whistle is found in the 13 July 1839 issue of The Manchester Guardian.
+What appears to be a reference to a Robert Clarke tin whistle is found in the 13 July 1839 issue of The Manchester Guardian.
 It is a metaphor for an inexpensive object in a discussion of governmental procurement.

 These advantages … have cost the leypayers of Manchester…£480.
 14s.
 9d.: which, we take it, is paying rather dear for Mr. Clarke’s whistle.

 The Clarke Tinwhistle Company remains in operation and advertises the year of its founding as 1843, claiming that to be when Robert Clarke invented the instrument.
-But if the article in The Manchester Guardian is correctly read to designate his work, he would have commenced production far enough earlier to have established his reputation before the end of the 1830s.
+But if the article in The Manchester Guardian is correctly read to designate his work, he would have commenced production far enough earlier to have an established reputation before the end of the 1830s.

-The emergence of the tin whistle is discussed in an interview with the street musician Whistling Billy, conducted by Henry Mayhew at an unspecified time in the 1840s.
+The 19th-century manifestation of the tin whistle is discussed in an interview with the street musician Whistling Billy, conducted by Henry Mayhew at an unspecified time in the 1840s.
 It was published in 1851 in the third volume of a massive compilation covering many street professions, titled London Labour and the London Poor.
 The interviewee is uncertain about his birthdate because he doesn’t feel as old as the twenty-two years he calculates from having left home a decade earlier at the age of twelve.
 He bought his first “penny whistle” three years thereafter and also refers to it as a “whistle,” “tin whistle,” and “penny tin whistle.”

 Whistles weren’t so common then, they weren’t out a quarter so much as now.
 Swinden had the making of them then, but he wasn’t the first maker of them.
 Clarke is the largest manufactory of them now, and he followed Swinden.